diegodestf/landing-page/README.md

-# This project is to see my progress and current knowledge of CSS.
+# This project is to show my progress and current knowledge of CSS.